bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ## Navigating the Financial Landscape: EVs, ICEs, and Hybrids

-Choosing between an EV, an ICE vehicle, and a hybrid isn’t just about environmental considerations—it’s also a financial decision.
+Choosing between an EV, an ICE vehicle, and a hybrid isn’t just about environmental considerations - it’s also a financial decision.
 Each type of vehicle comes with its own set of costs, both upfront and over the long term, that need to be carefully weighed.

 ### Upfront Costs and Running Expenses

 - **EVs**: EVs generally have higher upfront costs due to the expensive batteries and advanced technology they require.
 However, they offer lower running costs since electricity is cheaper than petrol, and EVs have fewer moving parts, which means less maintenance.
-That said, there’s a potential financial sting that comes later—the battery.
+That said, there’s a potential financial sting that comes later - the battery.
 After 8-10 years, you might face a ₹7-10 Lakh bill to replace it, which can significantly impact the total cost of ownership.

 - **ICE Vehicles**: Traditional petrol or diesel cars are typically more affordable to purchase upfront.
 However, their running costs remain high, primarily due to fuel prices, which are subject to fluctuation.
 Additionally, as the vehicle ages, maintenance costs begin to add up, making ICE vehicles potentially more expensive over time.